SillyTavern/SillyTavern/.github/readme.md

 ## Remote connections

-Most often this is for people who want to use SillyTavern on their mobile phones while their PC runs the ST server on the same wifi network.
+Most often this is for people who want to use SillyTavern on their mobile phones while their PC runs the ST server on the same Wi-Fi network.
 However, it can be used to allow remote connections from anywhere as well.

 Read the detailed guide on how to set up remote connections in the [Docs](https://docs.sillytavern.app/usage/remoteconnections/).